ioos/registry/README.md

 </csw:GetRecords>
 ```

-.
+## Introduction to IOOS Catalog Harvest Process

+The interface between the [NGDC Geoportal](http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) and the [IOOS Catalog](http://catalog.ioos.us/) is the CSW interface.

-* The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 24 hours.
+The primary client of the Registry is the Catalog.
+The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 24 hours.
 The current (03 October 2014) harvest schedule for the catalog is:
-  * harvests start nightly at 7:10am UTC (2:10am eastern
-  * cleanups start nightly at 8:10am UTC (3:10am eastern)
+  * The Catalog start to harvest at 0710 UTC (3:10 am ET)
+  * The Catalog begins to clean up at 0810 UTC (4:10am ET)
-  * reindex daily daily at 6:30am UTC (1:30am eastern)
+  * The metadata records are reindexed daily at 0630 UTC (1:30am ET)
-  * daily status emails at 6:20am UTC (1:20am eastern)
+  * The Catalog team is sent a status email at 0620 UTC (1:20am ET)